 6) You are being discriminated against:

-Provincial and Federal human rights legislation protects employees from discrimination on the basis of a number of enumerated grounds, including age, race, disability, place of origin, religious beliefs and gender.
+Provincial and Federal human rights legislation protects employees from discrimination on the basis of a number of grounds, including age, race, disability, place of origin, religious beliefs and gender.

 7) There are restrictions on your post-employment activities:

 There may be restrictions on your activities following the end of your employment.
 You may be prohibited from working in a certain industry or using certain information that you obtained during your employment.
 You may also be prohibited from contacting old customers or clients or even your former co-workers if the purpose is to solicit them to leave their job.
 Your employment contract may specifically state what you can and cannot do.
-However, even if your contract does not mention any restrictions, the law may still require that your refrain from engaging in certain conduct that may be detrimental to the activities of your former employer.
+However, even if your contract does not mention any restrictions, the law may still require that you refrain from engaging in certain conduct that may be detrimental to the activities of your former employer.

 Whitten & Lublin have advised thousands of departing employees on the restrictions they may or may not owe to their former employers and the consequences of violating those clauses.